 Exercise Prescription – Dos and Donts of Stretching

-- Stretching for seniors should be a part of any fitness program and done after any exercise.
+- Stretching for seniors should be a part of any fitness program and should be done after any exercise.

 - Do not confuse stretching with a warmup.
 Instead, stretching only after a warmup or after your workout would be best.
 Trying before a warmup will lead to injury.